-One of the company's clients, Air France, enjoyed these benefits and more.
+One of the company's clients, BAE, enjoyed these benefits and more.
 "We have been impressed with Bizagi from the beginning of the RFP process.
 Bizagi's strong modeling environment will help business and IT collaborate on process design and implementation.
 This was a major factor in choosing Bizagi to support MAI's transformation program," said Nick Webster, IT Chief Architect and Head of Technical Strategy, MAI, BAE Systems.
 "We are undertaking a high visibility initiative that will deliver a significant business change by deploying an integrated set of lean processes in all MAI businesses across manufacturing, procurement, finance, commercial and project management.
 We need a trusted partner we can rely on to deliver on time and within budget."

 The freemium system has paid off financially as well.
-Bizagi has been experiencing impressive growth, 30% year-on-year, for the last few years, and will be opening a new San Francisco office this year.
-The company currently employs 300 people, and this is also expected to grow significantly, to 350, in 2014.
+Bizagi has been experiencing impressive growth, 30% year-on-year, for the last few years, and has opened a new San Francisco office.
+The company currently employs 300 people, and this is also expected to grow significantly.
 And CEO Gustavo Gomez keeps its focus on developing and enhancing its product.
 In total the company employs 120 developers, and maintains 25% of revenue as an investment in research and development.